 The New Media Advocacy Project was created to replicate that success in all areas of public interest and legal advocacy, and has since expended to serve clients in a variety of sectors—human rights, campaigns, social enterprise—that involve fighting against tough odds and using great storytelling to tip the balance.

-Adam is the founder and executive director of the N-Map.
+Adam is the founder and special advisor at N-Map.
 Adam is a graduate of Amherst College (1998) and Harvard Law School (2004).
 After finishing law school, he served as a law clerk for the United States Court of Appeals for the Ninth Circuit, and then received a Skadden Fellowship to work as a litigator at the Lawyers’ Committee for Civil Rights Under Law.
 After his fellowship, he joined the law firm, Debevoise & Plimpton, as a litigation associate, where he worked for two years, after which he left to found N-Map.
 Adam experimented with using video to support legal advocacy during his first summer in law school, working for a small, local NGO in Nigeria, where he made a movie to pressure the government to stop obstructing litigation seeking a remedy for a massive forced eviction that had left 300,000 people homeless.
 The strategy was a success, and Adam continued his video and new media experiments at the Lawyers Committee for Civil Rights.
 Working with hundreds of videographers around the country, Adam successfully used new media techniques to favorably settle race discrimination cases, pressure state legislatures to allocate money to low income communities after Hurricane Katrina, and document voting rights violations.
 Adam received an Echoing Green Fellowship to support N-Map in the spring of 2009.